tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 As a result, validation procedures specified in Section 5.2.4 of {{!RFC9261}} will fail, thereby detecting the divergence of key state between peers.

-A new optional API has to be defined to permit applications to request or verify Exported Authenticators for a specific exporter epoch.
-The APIs defined in
+A new optional API SHOULD be defined to permit applications to request or verify Exported Authenticators for a specific exporter epoch.
+As discussed in Section 7 of {{!RFC9261}}, this can, as an exception, be implemented at the application layer when the epoch-aware TLS exporter is available.
+The APIs defined in {{!RFC9261}}
-{{!RFC9261}} remain unchanged, so existing applications continue to operate without modification.
+remain unchanged, so existing applications continue to operate without modification.
 The epoch-aware API accepts an epoch identifier; when present, the (D)TLS implementation MUST derive the Handshake Context and Finished MAC Key from the exporter secret associated with that epoch.
 When Exported Authenticators are generated using the epoch-aware Exported Authenticators interface, the epoch identifier used for their derivation can be conveyed in the certificate_request_context field, allowing the peer, particularly in DTLS where records may be reordered, to determine the correct exporter secret for validation.

 #  Security Considerations